National frameworks to address hate crime in Switzerland

 Hate crime capacity building

-There is no institutionalized hate crime training at national level for criminal justice officials.
+There is no institutionalized hate crime training at the national level for criminal justice officials.
 Some cantons have put in place training on recognizing bias motivation.